-Have you been tossing and turning and wondering if you will ever fall asleep?
-You are not alone—over the course of a year, up to one fifth of adults experience insomnia.
-Insomnia also more common in older people.
+If you have been tossing and turning and wondering if you will ever fall asleep, then you are not alone.
+Over the course of a year, up to one fifth of adults experience insomnia.
+Insomnia is also more common in older people.
 Learn why sleep is so important and what you can do to improve yours.

 During sleep, the body repairs itself and revitalizes organs and muscles.
 In addition, sleep is important for proper functioning of the immune system and the nervous system.
 Lack of sleep can result in:

 Changes in your daily routine may help you sleep better at night.
 These include: